Griff209/corny/README.md

 ## README

-Updated thrice on rainy day
+Updated thrice on rainy day.
+And more.